marceleq27/todoapp/README.md

 ### Deployment

-App is hosted on Microsoft Azure.
-Webapp will automatically rebuild and deploy files to Azure if you push commit to `master` branch.
+App is mainly hosted on Netlify.
+Webapp will automatically rebuild and deploy files to Netlify if you push commit to `master` branch.
 This will happen thanks to [Github Actions](https://github.com/features/actions).
 Normally it takes about 5-10 minutes.

+Hosting on Azure is currently not working due to problems on Azure platform.

 If you want to contribute, read instruction below.